sarahgoodwin93/project1-The-Hike-Site/README.md

 - This page will also give links with gear suggestions should users wish to purchase new gear for their trip, there will be a top 5 every month to keep content fresh and exciting for returning users.

 ![What to pack]SCREENSHOT

+### Packing Checklists

+Two checklists have been used for the two walk types, wild camping trips and day trips.
+Users can check that they have everything needed for their trip type in an easy to use checkbox style form, with the ability to reset at the end.

+The form does not link to an external place as it is not for capturing data, it is a tool for users.

 ### Suggested Walks Page